 Lviv is a city that just keeps on surprising, and I can’t wait to return and discover all of the other quirky bars, restaurants and coffee shops that I didn’t get a chance to see this time (such as the gas lamp cafe, the ribs restaurant which doesn’t have cutlery, and God only knows what else!).

-Please let me know all about your experiences in Lviv, as well as giving me your recommendations for some Lviv Restaurants that I have to check out on my next visit!
+Please let me know all about your experiences in Lviv, as well as giving me your recommendations for the best Lviv Restaurants that I have to check out on my next visit!
 I can’t wait to read your suggestions!